jenkinsci/artifact-manager-s3-plugin/README.md

 Artifact Manager on S3 plugin is transparently used by the Jenkins Artifact system, so as other Artifacts Managers, you only have to use the Artifact Step to archive/unarchive, and the stash/unstash step, let's see how it works.
+We have also to mention here, the [Copy Artifacts plugin](https://plugins.jenkins.io/copyartifact) that allow you to download artifacts from a finished build.

 ## Pipeline job